haskell-to-elm/servant-to-elm/README.md

 ## Related projects

-Libraries that use or are used by servant-elm-bidirectional:
+Libraries that use or are used by servant-to-elm:
 - [haskell-to-elm](https://github.com/folq/haskell-to-elm) generates Elm types and JSON encoders and decoders from Haskell types.
 - [elm-syntax](https://github.com/folq/elm-syntax) defines Haskell ASTs for Elm's syntax, and lets us pretty-print it.
 - [haskell-to-elm-test](https://github.com/folq/haskell-to-elm-test) does end-to-end testing of this library.